rackerlabs/deproxy/docs/howItWorks.rst

  - Request_ stores a ``method`` and a ``path``, both as strings.
  - Response_ stores a ``code`` and a ``message``, both as strings.
  - Both classes store a collection of headers.
 This collection stores headers as name/value pairs, in the order that they travel across the wire.
 You can also do by-name lookup, which is case-insensitive.
  - Both classes store an optional message body.
-The message body will be either a string or an array of ``byte``\s, depending on whether GDeproxy could figure out what kind of data it is.
+The message body will be either a string or an array of ``byte``\s, depending on whether Deproxy could figure out what kind of data it is.

 The Request_ sent and the Response_ recieved will be returned back to you from makeRequest_, along with a bunch of other stuff.
 Then you can make assertions on the request and response as in any unit test.